-Paging Pumpkin Spice
+Classic Pumpkin Spice

 “You can put it into anything from a beverage, to a dessert and even bacon,” Kaplan told Moneyish.
 “It works really well with a whole bunch of components to offset sweet, salty and sour flavor profiles and adds a very comforting, warm fall feel to it.”

 Consider using a maple glaze on meats like chicken or pork chops, or create a syrup blend that can go on sweet potatoes or butternut squash.
 Instead of pumpkin spice, a maple latte is the perfect morning or after-dinner drink to offer your patrons.

-Be a Smarty, Make It Hearty
+Make It Hearty

-Savor the Soups and Stews
+Savory Soups and Stews

 Sticking with the hearty theme, soups and stews always make a great addition to a fall restaurant menu.
 Many establishments love to offer butternut squash and minestrone soups as a pre-entrée starter, but think of doing some different.
 A roasted cauliflower or creamy chicken soup with carrots, celery and mushroom feature the perfect blend of fall flavors.
 Instead of offering the traditional beef stew, try something that uses chicken, pork or sausage.
 You even can got meatless by using hearty alternatives like:

 An Autumn Apple a Day…